When the accelerator engine executes the accelerator, it produces a ZIP file containing a set of files. The purpose of the

 docs/README.md.
 Assuming the input contains more than one

-.md file, then the output will contain multiple files with path
+.md file, the output contains multiple files with path

 docs/README.md.
-Again we have a conflict because we can only have one such file exist in a physical file system or zip file.
+Again, this is a conflict, because there can only be one such file in a physical file system or ZIP file.

-Set of Files allows for multiple files with the same path.
-Thus, the engine simply carries on manipulating the files as is.
-This isn't really a problem, until the files will need to be materialized to disk (or zip file).
-If a conflict is still present at that time then an error will be raised.
+By default, when a conflict arises, the engine doesn’t do anything with it.
+Our internal representation for a set of files allows for multiple files with the same path.
+The engine carries on manipulating the files as is.
+This isn’t a problem until the files must be written to disk or a ZIP file.
+If a conflict is still present at that time, an error is raised.

-This means that if your accelerator produces these kinds of conflicts then they need to be resolved before files can be materialized to disk.
-To this end we provide the UniquePath transform.
-This transform allows specifying explicitly what should be done when more than one file has the same path.
+If your accelerator produces such conflicts, they must be resolved before writing files to disk.
+To this end, VMware provides the UniquePath transform.
+This transform allows you to specify what to do when more than one file has the same path.
 For example:

 chain: - type: RewritePath regex: '.*.md' rewriteTo: "'docs/README.md'" - type: UniquePath strategy: Append

 The result of the above transform is that all

 .md files are gathered up and concatenated into a single file at path

 docs/README.md.
 Another possible resolution strategy is to keep only the contents of one of the files.
 See Conflict Resolution.